-- Professionally use general test instrumentation and present data - Analyze and understand both analog and digital circuits - Know the basic components of electrical circuits (resistors, capacitors, and inductors) and how they behave in a circuit - Present high-quality written and oral reports of technical procedures performed in the laboratory - Predict the circuit dynamics and power consumption of components in both analog and digital circuits - · Analyze and solve circuit problems to meet given requirements - Work cooperatively and productively with others in a laboratory test setting - Know and use basic computer software applications - Possess a basic understanding of digital circuits, integrated circuits, and semiconductors - Understand the operation of instrumentation and how it is used to measure circuit characteristics - Use a circuit-modeling program to evaluate complex circuits - Use personal computers to perform word processing, data compilation, and graphical analysis - Use and read vendor catalogs, instruction manuals, and electrical drawings
+- Professionally use general test instrumentation and present data - Analyze and understand both analog and digital circuits - Know the basic components of electrical circuits (resistors, capacitors, and inductors) and how they behave in a circuit - Present high-quality written and oral reports of technical procedures performed in the laboratory - Predict the circuit dynamics and power consumption of components in both analog and digital circuits - · Analyze and solve circuit problems to meet given requirements - Work cooperatively and productively with others in a laboratory test setting - Utilize fundamental computer software applications - Possess a basic understanding of digital circuits, integrated circuits, and semiconductors - Understand the operation of instrumentation and how it is used to measure circuit characteristics - Use circuit-modeling programs to evaluate complex circuits - Use computers to perform word processing, data compilation, and graphical analysis - Use and read vendor catalogs, instruction manuals, and electrical drawings

 The extensive instruction and hands-on training received as part of the Electrical Engineering Technology program make each graduate a valuable and desired contributor in Connecticut's wide-ranging, high technology industries.
 The EET program also provides graduates with excellent opportunities for further education and professional advancement.
 Gateway's Electrical Engineering Technology program maintains the highest educational and technical standards.
-For more information, call the Electrical Engineering Technology Program Coordinator, Donald Lostritto, at (203) 285-2372 or e-mail at (dlostritto@gatewayct.edu).
+For more information, call the Electrical Engineering Technology Program Coordinator, Eric Flynn, at (203) 285-2371 or e-mail (eflynn@gatewayct.edu).